2023 All-Ireland Senior Football Championship

-The 2023 All-Ireland Senior Football Championship is the 136th edition of the Gaelic Athletic Association's premier inter-county Gaelic football tournament since its establishment in 1887.

-Thirty one of the thirty two Irish counties take part – Kilkenny will not compete, while London and New York complete the lineup.
+The 2023 All-Ireland Senior Football Championship (SFC) was the 137th edition of the Gaelic Athletic Association's premier inter-county Gaelic football tournament since its establishment in 1887.
+Thirty one of the thirty two Irish counties took part – Kilkenny did not compete, while London and New York completed the lineup.

-The championship will work as a two-tier system for the second time, with the Tailteann Cup being the second tier competition for those that do not qualify for the Sam Maguire Cup competition.
+The championship worked as a two-tier system for the second time, with the Tailteann Cup being the second tier competition for those that do not qualify for the Sam Maguire Cup competition.